|This cabinet photograph of No. 5637 Lance Corporal E. May of "E" Company, 2nd Battalion, the Royal Scots. In this photograph, May

 the colours when this photograph was taken.
 The stripes are surmounted by a crossed rifle marksman's badge.

-When I failed to find May's service records it occurred to me that me may have dies while in service.
+When I failed to find May's service records it occurred to me that he may have died while in service.
 This possibility was reinforced when I

 The future Private Edward May was born about 1874 to Edward and Ann May.
 The elder May was also a watchmaker.

-When he died at Bombay, Private May left a sum of £13-12-9d to his father.
-Added to this amount as an army gratuity of an additional £12.
+When he died at Bombay (Mumbai), Private May left a sum of £13-12-9d to his father.
+Added to this amount as an army gratuity of an

 F. B. Stewart - Photographer